Haoranwugithub/UWB_CSS342_2019_Fall/class4/homework/problem_1/readme.md

 * input has more than one elements, all elements being the same values

 Your tests should verify both the correct elements are removed AND remove(T val) returns the correct boolean value.

+hint: ***TEST(sll_test, append)*** provided an exmaple how you can generate testing input, initialize a list object, call the function and compare result.